 The loss on the monetary position is calculated as the difference resulting from the restatement of non-monetary assets, equity and items in the statement of profit or loss and other comprehensive income, and adjustment of index linked assets and liabilities.
-The application of IAS 21 The Effects of Changes in Foreign Exchange Rates in conjunction with the initial adoption of IAS 29 resulted in a net monetary adjustment of AED 577 million being recognized in the operating loss for the year.
+The application of IAS 21 The Effects of Changes in Foreign Exchange Rates in conjunction with the application of IAS 29 resulted in a net monetary loss of AED 191 million being recognized in profit or loss for the year, positive effect of AED 240 million being recognised in equity as a result of restatement of the Group's interest in the equity of the Lebanese subsidiary and a loss of AED 2 billion in other comprehensive income representing the currency translation differences.

-The application of the requirements of IFRSs relative to hyperinflation and the assessment of the rate sensitivities disclosure were areas that required significant auditor attention.
-Given the significance of the quantitative impact, the complexities associated with hyperinflationary accounting and the extent of audit effort required, the application of hyperinflation accounting for the Group's operations located in the Republic of Lebanon and the related sensitivity disclosures were deemed to be a Key Audit Matter.
+The application of the requirements of IFRSs relative to hyperinflation and the assessment of the applicable exchange rate were areas that required significant auditor attention.
+Given the significance of the quantitative impact, the complexities associated with hyperinflationary accounting and the extent of audit effort required, the application of hyperinflation accounting for the Group's operations located in the Republic of Lebanon and the related disclosures were deemed to be a Key Audit Matter.